FutureUnreal/github-readme-stats-enhanced/readme.md

 # Important Notices <!-- omit in toc -->

 > [!IMPORTANT]\
-> This project is based on [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) with added managed repository statistics functionality.
-Since GitHub API only allows [5k requests per hour](https://docs.github.com/en/graphql/overview/resource-limitations), **we strongly recommend deploying your own instance** for the best experience.
+> Enhanced version of [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) with managed repository statistics.
+Since GitHub API allows [5k requests per hour](https://docs.github.com/en/graphql/overview/resource-limitations), **deploy your own instance** for best experience.

 > [!WARNING]\
+> **Managed Repository Feature Notes**:
+> - `include_managed_repos=true` only works correctly when using **your own deployed instance** with **your own GitHub token**
+> - Using someone else's instance will not detect your organization repository permissions correctly
-> **Managed Repository Feature Notes**: Enabling `include_managed_repos=true` will query more repository data and may more easily trigger GitHub API rate limits.
-Recommendations:
+> - This feature queries more repository data and may trigger GitHub API rate limits more easily
+>
+> **Recommendations**:
-> - Deploy your own Vercel instance
+> - Deploy your own Vercel instance for full functionality
 > - Use appropriate cache settings
 > - Avoid frequent refreshing